What to look for examining a vinyl record – The Vinyl Inspector

 - Scratches in the direction of the groove rather than across it, known as “tramlines“.
 The hardest to spot and the most damaging, as they frequently cause a needle stick and permanent repeating groove, requiring manual intervention

-- Groove wear, caused by ancient heavy tracking arms and/or worn stylus.
-Can be dificult to detect visually, but you will hear the deterioration in sound.
+- Groove wear, caused by ancient heavy tracking arms and/or worn stylus, epically towards the centre of the record.
+Can be dificult to detect visually, but you will hear the deterioration and distortion in sound.
 Some collectors are more averse to groove wear than scratches

-- Pressing faults, common in American pressings, typified but small bumps in the vinyl surface.
+- Pressing faults, common in American pressings, typified by small bumps in the vinyl surface.
 Mostly these don’t affect play, though they can look alarming and, infrequently, can cause a needle skip.

 - A stamp on the label or cover indicating property of a Public or College Library, meaning many different listeners and record players – increased risk of play with needle in poor condition.
 One record I saw had “Property of Camden Library” in large raised letters heat-embossed in the runout, which would immediately damage the first needle to hit it.

 - Radio station copy – Audition and Promo copy can be good news, but some radio station DJs under broadcast pressure had no time to return records to sleeves and it may have received rough handling.